DSIW/twoffein-client/README.md

 Lol.
 ```

-_You can't send yourself a cookie._
+_Notice: You can't send yourself a cookie._

 ### Tweet